ayanaware/bento/README.md

 ```
 A runnable version of this example is available on [Gitlab](https://gitlab.com/ayana/libs/bento/tree/master/examples/src/bento-basic)

-## How to use Bento (IN-PROGRESS)
+## How to use Bento
-Using Bento is pretty simple.
+Getting started with Bento is pretty simple.
 First import and initilize Bento and any plugins you wish to use.
 Then simply add the plugins to Bento.
 The below example assumes you have a directory called "components" in the same directory (relative) to it.

 ```ts
 import { Bento, FSComponentLoader } from '@ayana/bento';